DaneVinson/JsonEnvelopes/readme.md

 ## Purpose
 Preform serialization/deserialization of messages such that receiving services cam be agnostic with respect to message type.

-## Credits
-The methodology used by `JsonEnvelopes` was heavily inspired by the work of the extraordinary developer and my former colleague, [Jonathan Berube](https://github.com/joncloud).
-My thanks to him.

 ## Get started
 Install the [`JsonEnvelopes` NuGet Package](https://www.nuget.org/packages/JsonEnvelopes/) (e.g. version 0.6.3 from CLI).